silnrsi/font-awami/documentation/source/developer.md

 ./run_octalap
 ```

+In order to use the newly generated octaboxes the font must be rebuilt.

 ### Auto-generated test files

 The project includes a Python program `tools/scripts/ftml_test_gen.py` that can generates test data in a form of XML called FTML (see below).
 A variety of test files can be built, covering various combinations of base characters and diacritics: